MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-post-documents-journals.md

 ---
 title: Posting Documents and Journals
 description: This topic outlines posting actions and the ways you can post documents and journals in the various company ledgers.
-author: SorenGP
+author: brentholtorf
 ms.topic: overview
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.date: 06/24/2021
 ms.search.form: null
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="posting-documents-and-journals"></a>Posting Documents and Journals
+# Posting Documents and Journals

 Posting represents the accounting action of recording business transactions in the various company ledgers.